Ethiqque/Ethiqque/README.md

 # Hi, I'm Daniel 👋

-I am an experienced Java software developer with a strong passion for participating in the development of large-scale projects using microservices architecture.
+I am an experienced Java / JavaScript FullStack developer with a strong passion for participating in the development of large-scale projects using microservices architecture.
 Collaboration and communication with the team are crucial to me, ensuring that we make informed decisions aimed at delivering high-quality products.
 I am eager to discuss any professional questions or suggestions you may have.

 [**Contacts**](https://linktr.ee/) |
 [**Resume**](https://docs.google.com/document/d/1OwpGlnEnWOXEXOBzFzFKwQuzIVzCsdbK0R6Sg8CVvgI/edit) |